 Roll out the reserved white icing into a long strip and cut 3 strips for the ribbon, place one strip over the corner of the cake and with the other two cut a V shape in the end to look like the end of the ribbon, drape these on top.
 Roll the offcuts back into a ball and roll out again and cut out a tag shape and place this on the cake, roll a small amount of icing with your fingers to create string for the tag and position both on the cake.
 Allow to set for an hour before using an edible pen to draw details on the ribbon and the tag.

-Top tip for making Christmas present cake
+Top tips for making this Christmas present cake

 Lightly dust your rolling pin and countertop with icing sugar to stop the sugarpaste from sticking.